AxisCommunications/acap-documentation/docs/axis-devices-and-compatibility/index.md

 Read more about AXIS OS release tracks and related information [here](https://www.axis.com/products/online-manual/00000).

-## Supporting older firmware
+## Supporting older AXIS OS

-If you want an ACAP to be compatible with older firmware, you need to choose an SDK for an older firmware.
+If you want an ACAP application to be compatible with older AXIS OS, you need to choose an SDK for an older AXIS OS.

-To support firmware older than AXIS OS 10.7, build your ACAP application with [ACAP version 3](https://help.axis.com/acap-3-developer-guide).
+To support AXIS OS older than 10.7, build your ACAP application with [ACAP version 3](https://help.axis.com/acap-3-developer-guide).

 # Camera loan tool